jvmho/ExtractScript/README.md

+# ZSH script to extract any archive (not any, but most of them)
  --- Made by jvmho ---

-ZSH script to extract any archive (not any, but most of them)

---- Supported formats ---
+## --- Supported formats ---
 - .tar
 - .tar.gz / .gz
 - .tar.bz2 / .bz2